 How can an organism grow to form a desired structure and pattern?
-Understanding the morphogenesis of an organism, the collective self-organization of cells that gives rise to a functional structure is at the heart of decoding life.
+Understanding the morphogenesis of an organism, the collective self-organization of cells that gives rise to a functional structure, is at the heart of decoding life.
 We aim to identify the rules of development by studying the physical principles underlying the formation and adaptation of biological organisms.
-Currently we investigate the mechanics of plant growth and the fluid dynamics enabling the slime mold Physarum polycephalum to adapt its network-like body to its environment.
-Our approach is combining both theoretical physics and experiments.
-On the theoretical side, we use analytical and numerical methods from mechanics, fluid dynamics, statistical physics and non-linear dynamics.
-On the experimental side, we investigate the adaptation dynamics of Physarum polycephalum with bright-field microscopy, transformations, micro-injection and tailored quantitative analysis.
-As a recent addition to our experimental side we investigate animal vasculature formation and adaptation in vitro and follow the flow and transport dynamics of porous media.
+Currently, we investigate the mechanics of plant growth and the fluid dynamics enabling the slime mold Physarum polycephalum to adapt its network-like body to its environment.
+Our approach combines both theoretical physics and experiments.
+Theoretically, we use analytical and numerical methods from mechanics, fluid dynamics, statistical physics, and non-linear dynamics.
+On the experimental side, we investigate the adaptation dynamics of Physarum polycephalum with bright-field microscopy, transformations, micro-injection, and tailored quantitative analysis.
+As a recent addition to our experimental side, we investigate animal vasculature formation and adaptation in vitro and follow porous media’s flow and transport dynamics.